-Buying Extra RAM for MacBook Pro: What to Consider?
+Buying Extra RAM for MacBook Pro: What to Consider in 2020?

 Now that you’ve learned all the pre-cautions and probably figured out whether you’ll benefit from RAM upgrade.
 In this section, we’re going to talk about things you should consider while choosing the best options for your MacBook Pro.
 Most (except for the much older models) require DDR3 RAM in a particular speed (Macs shipping with newer RAM do not support user-installed upgrades).
 Since you don’t have much flexibility in that regard, other factors become more important when making a decision.

 While it may seem superficial at first, the brand name carries a lot of weight when it comes to computer parts.
 Trusted brands have tested their RAMs to make sure they work effectively on your computer, and you should avoid purchasing from a less reputable brand in exchange for a price cut.